DON’T MISS

 Just one hour and 45 minutes in the car (or two and a half hours on the train) gets you from Dresden to Prague.
 There is also a regular FlixBus service between Dresden and Prague with a similar journey time.

 It is also possible to take a direct train from Berlin to Prague, which takes approximately four hours and 30 minutes.
-The European Sleeper is also set to expand its night train route between London and Berlin, which will include Dresden and Prague from March 2024.
+The European Sleeper is also set to expand its night train route between London and Berlin, which has included Dresden and Prague since March 2024.

 prague snow